Frank Delaglio

 Classification of mAb Variants by Chemometrics and Machine Learning.
 Left: overlay of 34 1H/13C NMR spectra of three types of NISTmAb samples, native, G0F glycoform, and partially deglycosylated.
 Right: Principal Component Analysis (PCA) applied directly to spectral intensities, with complete linkage cluster analysis applied to the PCA scatterplot to classify the spectra into three groups automatically.
 The three clusters determined in this way correctly classify the spectra according to the three sample types.

 Characterization of biologics and their formulations requires monitoring high order structure (HOS), since misfolding or aggregation can lead to loss of efficacy or harmful immune responses.
 Nuclear Magnetic Resonance (NMR) is a powerful multi-attribute method that can be applied directly to intact biologics and their formulations to meet this important measurement need.
 However, typical biomolecular NMR applications use isotopically enriched samples, require long measurement times, and need extensive and often subjective interactive analysis by an expert in order to extract structural information.
 Previous work has shown that fast NMR measurement techniques combined with Non-Uniform Sampling (NUS) can generate practical two-dimensional 1H/13C spectra at natural isotopic abundance for molecules as large as intact monoclonal antibodies.
 Leveraging the IgG1k NIST reference mAb (NISTmAb), Dr. Delaglio’s current research aims to reveal and classify small variations of structure and interaction by direct computational analysis of the shapes of NMR spectra as an alternative to interactive analysis and assignment of spectral features.
 This paves the way for NMR characterization of biologics via chemometrics and machine learning that is both objective and automated.
+The Delaglio Group is in the early stages of applying low field NMR to characterize bioreactions for the production of mAbs and live cell therapeutics, and accordingly the group is starting to develop computational methods for metabolomics, and for solid state NMR.
+Frank also provides computational support and methods for water relaxometry of injectable drug products, including an in-progress multilab study with 6 vendor participants.

 Publications